edemaine/fold/doc/spec.md

   counterclockwise order around the edge, relative to the orientation of the edge.
   For manifolds, the array for each edge has length at most 2.
-  For orientable manifolds, the array for each edge is recommended to be an array of length 2, where the first entry is the face locally to the left of the edge (or `null` if there is no such face) and the second entry is the face locally to the right of the edge  (or `null` if there is no such face).
+  For orientable manifolds, the array for each edge should be an array of length 2, where the first entry is the face locally to the left of the edge (or `null` if there is no such face) and the second entry is the face locally to the right of the edge (or `null` if there is no such face).
-  However, a boundary edge can also be represented by a length-1 array, with the `null` omitted, to be consistent with the nonmanifold representation.
+  However, a boundary edge may also be represented by a length-1 array, with the `null` omitted, to be consistent with the nonmanifold representation.
 * `edges_assignment`: For each edge, a string representing its fold direction assignment: